Levy Nzoungou

-He spent time with St Helens and Melbourne Storm, playing with Toulouse Olympique in the Kingstone Press Championship, Salford Red Devils in the Super League, and on loan from Salford at Oldham (Heritage No. 1395) and the Swinton Lions in the Betfred Championship and Whitehaven in Betfred League 1.
-He has played for Hull F.C. in the Betfred Super League, and spent time on loan from Hull at Doncaster League 1.
+He spent time with St Helens and Melbourne Storm, playing with Toulouse Olympique in the Championship, Salford Red Devils in the Super League, and on loan from Salford at Oldham and the Swinton Lions in the Championship and Whitehaven in League 1.
+He has played for Hull F.C. in the Super League, and spent time on loan from Hull at Doncaster League 1.

 Early life

 Nzoungou was born in Brazzaville, Congo and moved to France at age 8.